ianfoster/safedata/Content/reviews.md

 * What are the work's strengths and weaknesses?
 * How is the proposed solution evaluated?
 Is the evaluation reasonable?
 * How would you continue this line of research? (i.e., what future work would you do in this area?)

+Reviews of **methodology papers** should answer the following questions:

+* What high-level problem is this work trying to solve? (as opposed to the specific technical hurdles that it overcomes)
+* Is it an important problem?
+Why or why not?
+* Is there prior work in the area?
+If so, why is it insufficient?
+* What are the work's main novel ideas or technical contributions? (i.e., what will we remember five years from now?)
+ _Be sure to describe them in your own words._
+* What are the work's strengths and weaknesses?
+* How is the proposed solution evaluated?
+Is the evaluation reasonable?
+* How would you improve on the described methodology?

 Reviews of **SoK** papers should answer the following questions: